KyunginNa/rps_challenge/README.md

 ## Update and Improvements plans

-- Expand it to real-time multiplayer game.
+- Expand it to a real-time multiplayer game.

 ## License